splendo/kaluga/architecture/README.md

 On the platform level observables can be observed.
 The platform specific observer will be notified of any changes to the observable.
 Observables are stateful, so any new observer will receive the last emitted value.

-On Android both observable and subject are easily converted into `LiveData` objects (subject being `MutableLiveData`), allowing lifecycle-aware binding.
+On Android both observable and subject can easily be converted into `LiveData` objects (subject being `MutableLiveData`), allowing lifecycle-aware binding.

 ```kotlin
 val observable: Observable<Int>